PX4/PX4-user_guide/en/simulation/README.md

 ## Camera Simulation

-PX4 supports capture of both still images and video from within the [Gazebo](../sim_gazebo_classic/README.md) simulated environment.
+PX4 supports capture of both still images and video from within the [Gazebo Classic](../sim_gazebo_classic/README.md) simulated environment.
 This can be enabled/set up as described in [Gazebo > Video Streaming](../sim_gazebo_classic/README.md#video).

-The simulated camera is a gazebo plugin that implements the [MAVLink Camera Protocol](https://mavlink.io/en/protocol/camera.html)<!-- **PX4-Autopilot/Tools/simulation/gazebo/sitl_gazebo/src/gazebo_geotagged_images_plugin.cpp -->.
+The simulated camera is a gazebo classic plugin that implements the [MAVLink Camera Protocol](https://mavlink.io/en/protocol/camera.html) <!-- **PX4-Autopilot/Tools/simulation/gazebo/sitl_gazebo/src/gazebo_geotagged_images_plugin.cpp -->.
 PX4 connects/integrates with this camera in *exactly the same way* as it would with any other MAVLink camera:
 1. [TRIG_INTERFACE](../advanced_config/parameter_reference.md#TRIG_INTERFACE) must be set to `3` to configure the camera trigger driver for use with a MAVLink camera
    :::tip